lillieharlow/Professional-Documentation-Presentation/README.md

 - 💡 [Taskwarrior](https://taskwarrior.org/) – A powerful CLI task manager, but with a steep learning curve.

-TO DO. draws inspiration from these projects but focuses on fun, ease of use, and accessibility while still keeping your data safe.
+TO DO. draws inspiration from these projects but TO DO. isn’t just another CLI tool.
+It’s a secure, joyful, productivity companion that fits naturally into your workflow, keeps your data safe, and turns to-do lists into something you'll actually enjoy using.

 ## References
 [1] Arjun K. (2024) *Why Command-Line Tools Are Still Relevant in the Age of GUIs*, https://dev.to/arjun98k/why-command-line-tools-are-still-relevant-in-the-age-of-guis-3n7m?utm_, accessed 3 October 2025.